liwenwu-amazon/reinvent2018-NET410/eks-cni-demo/README.md

 ```

-* Policy Routing is used to enforce Pod's outgoing traffic is sent out through the ENI that Pod's IP belongs to
+* **Linux Policy Routing** is used to enforce Pod's outgoing traffic is sent out through the ENI that Pod's IP belongs to

 ```
 # Poicy routing